jlingema/SAS/README.md

 # SAS
-SAS (Static Analysis Suite) is a tool for finding coding convention violations in C++ code.
-SAS is run in parallel with compilation and as such can run powerful and specific checks: currently included are checkers for code formatting, naming conventions, thread safety, performance and usage of modern language constructs.
-Users may use and adapt existing checkers, or write new ones specific to their project.
+SAS (Static Analysis Suite) is a powerful tool for running static analysis on C++ code.
+SAS runs in parallel with compilation and as such can run useful and fine-grained checks; currently included are checks for code formatting, naming conventions, thread safety, performance and usage of modern language constructs.
+SAS is easy to use and supports user-written custom checkers.

-SAS uses the open-source Clang Abstract Syntax Tree to analyse the code in a project, allowing checks on specific language constructs to be carried out.
-Implemented through the CMake build automisation tool, SAS replaces the C++ compiler and runs a number of [checkers](documentation/sas_checkers.md), which can be general or project-specific, on each file.
+SAS wraps the Clang compiler and runs a number of [checkers](documentation/sas_checkers.md), which may be general or project-specific.
 Any errors found are written to an html file that is displayed in the report index.

-Using SAS, continuous integration of static analysis tests can be easily achieved, helping projects to maintain safe, readable and consistent code.
+Using SAS in continuous integration will help projects to maintain safe, readable and consistent code.

 # Documentation
 * [Using SAS](documentation/using_sas.md)